Azure/osdu-developer/README.md

 During the deployment process, there's one essential parameter you need to provide:

-`applicationClientId`: Fill this with the Application ClientId that you intend to use for the OSDU solution.
+`applicationClientId`: Fill this with the Application ClientId that you intend to use.
 This step is crucial for the proper functioning of the template.
-Upon completing the deployment, the infrastructure and software components of the OSDU solution will be automatically provisioned.
+Upon completing the deployment, the infrastructure and software components will be automatically provisioned.
 This includes loading the software configuration through a [GitOps](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/gitops-aks/gitops-blueprint-aks) approach, enabled by AKS (Azure Kubernetes Service).

 To begin, simply click the button below: